zooniverse/Panoptes-Front-End/app/pages/lab-fem/README.md

   compatibility and performs the component switching.
 - Any code that's not the FEMLabRouter is based on the original Project Builder in the adjacent `./lab` folder.
 Compare the modifications by running, e.g.
-  `diff app/pages/lab/workflow.cjsx app/pages/lab-fem/workflow.cjsx`
+  `diff app/pages/lab/workflow.jsx app/pages/lab-fem/workflow.jsx`

 At the moment, this is how the FEMLabRouter determine if we should use a FEM-compatible pages:
-- Use FEM Lab if ANY one or more of the following conditions are met:
+- Always, unless:
-  - Project has `experimental_tools.femLab = true`
+  -  a project has `experimental_tools.pfeLab = true`
-  - `?femLab=true` query param is set
-- Use PFE Lab in all other cases, OR if `?pfeLab=true` query param is set.
+  - `?pfeLab=true` query param is set

 Context: in 2019(-ish?), the Zooniverse started to migrate its front end website/classifier from the Panoptes-Front-End (PFE) codebase to the newer